-Of course, The Salty Pelican is also a surf retreat.
+Of course, The Salty Pelican is also a popular Cascais surf hostel.
 So if you want to get out on the water every day, you can.
 Alex, the owner of Moana Surf School, picks up the surfing group after breakfast.
-The lessons take place Guincho Beach – a wild and beautiful surfing beach in Cascais.
-And as someone who had never surfed before, I can say with certainty that Moana’s instructors are excellent with beginners.
+The lessons take place at Guincho Beach – a wild and windswept surfing beach that’s famous for its waves.
+And as someone who’d never surfed before, I can say with certainty that Moana’s instructors are excellent with beginners.

 You can also try Stand-Up Paddleboarding (SUP) and rock-climbing and you don’t necessarily have to decide before you arrive.
 The retreat packages are flexible, so you can add in sessions if something tempts you.

 My time at The Salty Pelican became so much more than practising yoga and learning to surf.
 It was also a week of laughter, bonding, and great food.
 This is probably because The Salty Pelican seems to attract the best kinds of people – the kind of people who make solo travel a great thing.
 While I was there, the other guests were mostly solo female travellers, which made it extra-easy to bond.

 We went out to dinner together, explored Cascais, ate the best gelato in Portugal, and took naps in the sun.
 We told each other travel stories, life stories, and tried not to laugh when people fell asleep during meditation.
 Although it was just a few days, I left feeling like I’d known those women a lot longer.
 Which, as I realised, is the real power of The Salty Pelican.